 Idaho Divorce Forms & Papers

-The spouse filing for divorce must have been a resident of Idaho for 6 full weeks immediately prior to filing for divorce.
-The divorce should be filed in: 1) the county where the defendant resides; or 2) if the defendant is not a resident of Idaho, the county where the plaintiff resides or designates in the complaint.
-[Idaho Code; Title 5, Chapter 404; and Title 32, Chapter 701 ].
-For more information on filing divorce see our page on how to file for divorce.
+The spouse filing for a petition to break-up the marital bonds must have been a resident of Idaho for 6 full weeks, immediately prior to filing for a decree.
+The petition should be filed in: 1) the county where the defendant resides; or 2) if the defendant is not a resident of Idaho, the county where the plaintiff resides or designates in the complaint.
+[Idaho Code, Title 5, Chapter 404; and Title 32, Chapter 701].
+For more information on filing divorce see our page on Steps for Filing Divorce.

-The following are no-fault grounds of divorce in Idaho: 1) irreconcilable differences; and 2) living separate and apart without cohabitation for a period of 5 years.
-[Idaho Code; Title 32, Chapters 603, 610, and 626].
+The following are no-fault grounds for the dissolution of marriage in Idaho: 1) irreconcilable differences; and 2) living separate and apart without cohabitation for a period of 5 years.
+[Idaho Code, Title 32, Chapters 603, 610, and 626].

 USE THESE WORDS IN THE COURT DOCUMENTS FOR IDAHO